Trivium-Solutions/Linux-hardware-devices-emulator/README.md

 # Linux hardware devices emulator

 Linux Emulator of arbitrary hardware devices.
 This software can be used to emulate hardware devices for testing purposes.
-Currently, it supports simple request/respose communication (request initiated from userspace, kernel module returns a response according to configuration).
+It support a request/respose type of communication (request initiated from userspace, kernel module returns a response according to configuration) as well as unilateral transfers from emulated devices to userspace.

 This software consists of two major components: a Linux kernel module